 Nicolo Conti's Bizenegalia

-Nicolo` de' Conti, a Venetian merchant, is believed to be the earliest visitor to the kingdom of Vijayanagar.
-The remnants of the historic city of Vijayanagar can be found at present-day Hampi in Karnataka.
+Nicolo` de' Conti, a merchant from Venice, was possibly the earliest visitor to the kingdom of Vijayanagar.
+The remains of the historic city of Vijayanagar can be found in present-day Hampi, in the State of Karnataka.

 The ruins of Vijayanagar - Watercolour drawing by Colin MacKenzie - 1801

-Pero Tafur, a Spanish traveler, encountered Conti at Mount Sinai, noted that Conti's wife was an Indian woman.
-Sadly, Conti's wife and two of his four children died of Plague in Egypt.
+Pero Tafur, a Spanish traveler who met Conti at Mount Sinai, mentioned that Conti's wife was an Indian woman.
+Sadly, Conti's wife and two of his four children succumbed to the Plague while in Egypt.

 Description of Vijayanagar

-It is believed that Nicolo Conti visited the great city of Vijayanagar in 1420-21, during the reign of King Deva Raya I. Conti described the city as being situated near towering mountains, spanning a circumference of sixty miles and boasting a population of 90,000 men capable of bearing arms.
-Furthermore, men were permitted to have multiple wives and it was customary for the women to be cremated alongside the men upon their death (Sati).
+It is believed that Nicolo Conti visited Vijayanagar in 1420-21, during the reign of King Deva Raya I. Conti described the city as being situated near towering mountains, spanning a circumference of sixty miles and boasting a population of 90000 men capable of bearing arms.
+Men were permitted to have multiple wives, who were cremated with them upon their deaths (Sati).

 The king of Vijayanagar was the most powerful ruler in India.
-He had 12,000 wives, of whom 4,000 followed him constantly on foot and served in his kitchen, 4,000 rode on horseback, and the rest went in carts and wagons.
-Of these 2,000-3,000 were taken on condition that they would burn with their lord on his death, which is considered by them as a great honour.
-This indicates that Sati was a common custom in the Vijayanagar period.
+He had 12000 wives, with 4000 of them always walking alongside him and serving in his kitchen, while another 4000 rode on horseback.
+The rest traveled in carts and wagons.
+Among these wives, 2000-3000 had agreed to burn with their lord upon his death, which is considered by them as a great honour.

-On another festival, countless lamps of oil of susimanni are lit within temples and on the outside of roofs, burning day and night.
-According to the description, this could be Deepavali, the festival of lights.
+During another festival, countless lamps of susimanni oil are lit inside the temples and on the roofs outside, which are kept burning day and night.
+This festival could be Deepavali, the festival of lights.

-On the third festival, which lasts nine days, large beams resembling the masts of small ships are erected along the highways.
-Attached to the upper part of these beams were pieces of various kinds of beautiful cloths, interwoven with gold.
-Each day, a religious man of pious aspect, capable of enduring all things with equanimity, was placed atop each beam to pray for the favour of God.
-These men are assailed by the people, who pelt them with oranges, lemons and other fruits, all which they bear most patiently.
-This is most probably the Mahanavami festival, also known as Dasara, [Dussehra] and Navaratri.
+During a nine-day festival, they set up large beams resembling the masts of small ships along all the highways.
+Pieces of beautiful cloths interwoven with gold are attached to the upper part of these beams.
+Each day, a religious man of pious appearance is placed on top of these beams to pray for the favour of god.
+These men are assailed by the people, who throw oranges, lemons and other fruits at them, all of which they bear very patiently.
+This is most probably the Mahanavami festival, also known as Dussehra and Navaratri.

-There is also a three-day festival, during which saffron-water is ceremonially sprinkled upon passers-by, even the king and queen.
-This is welcomed by all with much laughter.
-Conti here mentions the Holi festival, a joyous celebration of color and merriment.
+There is also a three-day festival, during which they sprinkle passersby, including the king and queen, with saffron water.
+This is received with laughter by everyone.
+Conti mentioned the Holi festival, a joyous celebration of color and merriment.

-Marriage Customs: In his account, Conti detailed the specific roles of music during social functions.
-He notes that weddings are typically accompanied by trumpets, flutes, and other instruments, excluding organs.
-Furthermore, rich banquets are held throughout the day and night, featuring instruments, dances, and songs.
-Conti also describes the popular folk-stick dance [dandiya]: Some sing while dancing in a circle; while others sing in a line, one after the other, exchanging little painted rods, of which each person carries two, with those whom they meet on turning.
+Conti describes how music was associated with social functions in Vijayanagar.
+Weddings are celebrated with songs, feasts, and the playing of trumpets, flutes, and other instruments.
+Rich banquets are held throughout the day and night, featuring instruments, dances, and songs.
+Conti also described the popular folk-stick dance (Dandiya): Some participants sing as they dance in a circle, while others sing in a line, one after the other, exchanging little painted rods.
+Each person carries two rods and exchanges them with others they meet while turning.

 The Travels of Nicolo Conti, in the East, in the Early Part of the Fifteenth Century, as related by Poggio Bracciolini, in his work entitled "Historia de Varietate Fortune" translated by J. Winter Jones, In 'India in the Fifteen Century'